profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ### MAX98357A I²S Audio Amplifier/Speaker &nbsp; ***verified***

-So, there’s no DAC on the ESP32-S3.&nbsp; You would think this would be a bit of a downer if you want to get Audio out and use an Audio Amplifier like the **MAX98357A**.
+There is no DAC on the ESP32-S3.&nbsp; You would think this would be a bit of a downer if you want to get Audio out and use an Audio Amplifier like the **MAX98357A**.

 But it’s actually surprisingly easy to output ***Pulse Density Modulated*** Audio using